XCTEQ/XCFit/README.md

 ### Setup Xcode Templates

-In existing app or brand new app, we have to enable the Xcode templates for targets to speed up the
+In existing app or brand new app, we have to enable the Xcode templates for targets to speed things up

 ##### Xcode Templates for XCFit

 To setup Templates for Xcode 8 for XCUI ptotocol-oriented BDD, Cucumberish target and Gherkin File Type.